 Have you ever wondered why a lot of our foods contain gluten?
 Most of the foods like your bread, cakes, pastries and chapattis all contain gluten.
 The gluten has glue like property which when mixed in these foods give them elasticity.
-And give your food a satisfying and chewy texture.
+And, give the food a satisfying and chewy texture.

 What makes gluten so harmful?

 The gluten is made up of two proteins glutenin and gliadin.
 The glutenin possess insoluble nature, whereas the gliadin is soluble in nature .
 It is gliadin which has harsh effects on your body .
 Consuming gluten, your body confuses gluten with a foreign invasion.
 And, this triggers an antibody attack response by your immune system against this foreign invasion.